HenryKZheng/MovieRecommender/README.md

  > Screenshots of the input/output after running your application
  ## Installation/Usage
  > To use our program, simply run:
- > cmake3 .
+ <br /> cmake3 .
- > make
+ <br /> make
- > ./movieRec
+ <br /> ./movieRec
- >Afterwards, a menu appears and you simply input the option you want.
+ <br />Afterwards, a menu appears and you simply input the option you want.
 With this program, you should have brand new movies that you will most likely like to watch!
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.